cordova-rtc/cordova-plugin-iosrtc/docs/Building.md

 # Building

-### Requirements

-* This plugin needs [Swift 2.0](https://developer.apple.com/swift/) so Xcode >= 7.0 is required.
-* The currently bundled *libwebrtc* does not contain bitcode, so you need to disable it in your Xcode project settings.

 ### Building Steps

 An iOS Cordova application including the *cordova-plugin-iosrtc* plugin can be built using the [cordova-cli](https://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-Line%20Interface) or Xcode.